-Draft to Digital added audiobook links to its popular universal links page and further extended the library distribution possibilities with Hoola.
-While the other “wide” distributor that indies need to connect to–Streetlib–added a sophisticated analytics board and in October set up a fantastic Publish Global B2B magazine— for all indie authors serious about self-publishing, with the redoubtable Mark Williams at the editorial helm.
+Draft to Digital added audiobook links to its popular universal links page and further extended library distribution possibilities with Hoola.
+While the other “wide” distributor that indies need to connect to–Streetlib–added a sophisticated analytics board and in October set up a fantastic Publish Global B2B magazine.
+A must-read for all indie authors who are serious about self-publishing, with the redoubtable Mark Williams at the editorial helm.

 Subscription models continued to grow but, as ALLi’s new editor Dan Holloway reported, there are rumbles of discontent.
 Holloway emphasizes the need to ensure that terms of service are right from the start.

 Rakuten Kobo stepped up opportunities for indies in libraries through its new ownership of Overdrive.
-As many trade publishers and academic publishers are in a standoff with libraries in the US, indie authors are availing of the opportunity for discoverability that libraries represent.
+As many trade publishers and academic publishers are in a standoff with libraries in the US, indie authors are availing of the opportunity for discoverability (and in some cases income) that libraries represent.